lichievements/lichievements.github.io/README.md

 # lichievements

+Collect achievements while playing chess on lichess!

 ## Available lichievements

-- Queen mate
-- Rook mate
-- Bishop mate
-- Knight mate
-- Short castle mate
-- Long caslte mate
-- Openings (Sicilian, French, Scandinavian, Pirc, Caro-Kann, Grob)
+- Win the game (e.g., mate with a bishop, flag the opponent, ...)
+- Openings (as white and black)
-- Play {1, 10, 100, 1000} games
+- Play a lot (rated games including variants)
-- Be a patron
+- Miscellaneous

-## Todo
+## Acknowledgements

-- ...
+- Images are created with the help of ChatGPT 4